geotools/geotools/docs/user/unsupported/process/process.rst

         ProcessExecutor schedule = Processors.newProcessExecutor( 3, null );

-2. You can then schedule your process - which will produce a Progress - this is a placeholder object that you can use to retrive the answer when it is ready.
+2. You can then schedule your process - which will produce a Progress - this is a placeholder object that you can use to retrieve the answer when it is ready.

    You can think of it like a "work ticket".::